hexguard/hexguard.github.io/_posts/2024-07-20-Steganography - A list of useful tools and resources.md

 ## npiet Online

 [npiet online](https://www.bertnase.de/npiet/npiet-execute.php) is an online interpreter for Piet.
 Piet is an esoteric language where programs are images.
-Read more about Piet [here](http://www.dangermouse.net/esoteric/piet.html).

 ## dcode.fr